An official website of the United States government

 The OCC investigates, litigates, and takes enforcement actions to address unsafe or unsound banking practices and failures in compliance, including compliance with certain consumer protection laws.
 When warranted, the OCC refers potential criminal acts involving bank-affiliated parties to the U.S. Department of Justice and coordinates with other federal agencies on enforcement efforts involving banks.

-b Includes instances where multiple charters in a company are subject to the same enforcement action.
+b May include instances when multiple charters in a company are subject to the same enforcement action.